Sheela Balaji: Life

-In 2013, Balaji organised a festival in Manjakkudi dedicated to grains.
-The annual festival has attracted farmers and it has led to the rediscovery of old rice varieties.
+In 2013, Balaji organized a festival in Manjakkudi dedicated to grains, which led to the rediscovery of old rice varieties.

-She began by growing four rice varieties but it grew to thirty.
-To make the rice cultivation sustainable she opened a store in Chennai where her varieties of rice can be bought.
-A map of Manjakkudi is used as the logo and the packaging describes the properties of the rice and the historically claimed health benefits.

 In 2015, her book Without a Second: Concepts of Non Duality was published.

-In 2018, she was awarded the Nari Shakti Puraskar.
+In 2018, Balaji was awarded the Nari Shakti Puraskar.
 The award was invested by President of India Ram Nath Kovind at the Presidential Palace (Rastrapati Bhavan) in New Delhi with the Prime Minister of India, Narendra Modi, also attending.
 About 40 people or organisations were honoured that year, receiving the award and a prize of $R 100,000.